Cliefden Caves: Thermal Spring

 A thermal spring is located on the Belubula River near the caves.
 It is only one of three thermal springs associated with karst in NSW.
 It was first recorded by Wilkinson in 1892, and an analysis of the water appears in a report by Oliver Trickett in 1908.
-Warm springs rising from Palaeozoic rock (as opposed to those from the Australian Basin) are rare in NSW with only three documented, all in karst areas.
+Warm springs rising from Palaeozoic rock (as opposed to those from the Australian Basin) are rare in NSW, with only three documented, all in karst areas.
 These are the Cliefden Warm Spring, a warm spring at Wee Jasper and the warm spring at Yarrangobilly Caves.
 There has been little study of warm springs in NSW.Despite assertions to the contrary, the Cliefden Thermal Spring is not on private property and is accessed via a public road.

 Threat from Dam

 Proposals for water storages on the Belubula River date back more than half a century.
 Sites exist between Carcoar and Canowindra and several of these would adversely affect Cliefden Caves and surrounding areas.
 The site most mentioned is at The Needles, where the river has cut a narrow gap through a resistant zone of conglomerates, quartzite and sandstones.
 Any dam at this site, only 2.5 km from the caves, would inundate most of the known caves, the thermal spring, most of the fossil sites, and large areas of the rich alluvial agricultural flats (see map at Dam Proposals).

-The NSW Government enacted State Heritage protection to the area in August 2017.
+The NSW Government enacted State Heritage protection for the area in August 2017.